bobolinks-2014/lightning-talks/rake.md

   * [5] [TODO] look for more efficient way to do this
  ```

 This will not return results for custom notes.
 If you'd like to include them, you'll need to redefine rake routes to add your own custom tag.
-Check out the Codemancers resources link provided below for step-by-step instructions.
+Check out the Codemancers resources link for step-by-step instructions on how to do this.

 Also note the following:

 >By default, rake notes will look in the app, config, lib, bin and test directories.
-If you would like to search other directories, you can provide them as a comma separated list in an environment variable SOURCE_ANNOTATION_DIRECTORIES. -from RailsGuides
+If you would like to search other directories, you can provide them as a comma separated list in an environment variable SOURCE_ANNOTATION_DIRECTORIES.  - RailsGuides

 ###rake assets:precompile